The Maid of Orleans

 In January 1881 a two-handed arrangement for piano by Eduard Langer appeared for sale, and in April there was the first publication of the vocal-piano reduction .
 In 1884 the vocal-piano reduction was published in a new version.
 Tchaikovsky wrote on 25 May/6 June 1881 to Pyotr Jurgenson about the corrections that were supposed to appear in the second edition, sending the copy with his corrections at the same time:

 1st cut and correction — Act II, No. 12, between pages 166 and 173.

 2nd cut and correction.
 Act III, No. 20.
 Finale, pages 370–407.
 These are two significant changes that I wish to keep.
 Apart from these, bearing in mind the circumstances of the Saint Petersburg's production, there were some cuts and re-ordering of parts made which were of only local significance.

 And so everything else is left as before.
 But if you are to make a second edition you need to correct some misprints at the same time and, according to the requests of the censor, change the Archbishop to a Cardinal [...]
 It's necessary on pages] 449, 450, 451, 452 where I've put the two footnotes and signs That way we'll please the theatrical censor, and avoid the need to abridge the music I value there .

-The Glinka National Museum Consortium of Musical Culture in Moscow holds the following manuscripts:
+The Russian National Museum of Music in Moscow holds the following manuscripts: